p4ali/Notes/pluralsight/python.md

 * Simple is better than coplex
 * Complex is better than complicated
 * Flat is better than nested
-* Sparse is better than dense
+* Sparse is better than dense: two empty lines between top level functions
 * Readability counts
 * Errors should never pass silently
 * If the implementation is hard to explain, it's a bad idea.